 - MMPI-2: List standard scores for validity and clinical scales using the numbers for the scales, not the names; Follow the MMPI-2 Interpretive guide. - PAI: List the standard scores for validity and clinical scales in table format.
-Discuss elevations only. - Other Instruments: List score and briefly describe the client's level of scores.
-If doing the WIAT-III, complete as done in previous assignments. - Integration and Interpretation - Recommendations
+Discuss elevations only. - Other Instruments: List score and briefly describe the client's level of scores. - Integration and Interpretation - Recommendations